-Independent study is reserved for rare circumstances in which a student's program sequence is disrupted and a specific course is needed to graduate or progress timely.
+For most programs offered at Fremont University, independent study is reserved for rare circumstances in which a student's program sequence is disrupted and a specific course is needed to graduate or progress timely.
 An independent study contract must be completed by the faculty and the student and specifically address the course objectives, expected outcomes, assignments to be completed, hours expected to be completed with the faculty, and hours expected to be completed independently.
 Independent study contracts must be approved by the Program Director or Lead Faculty.
-Independent study is not an option for legal specialty courses in the Paralegal Studies program.
+The Paralegal Studies AA program and Paralegal Certificate program will include an independent study component.